PowerShell/PowerShell/docs/FAQ.md

 ### TypeGen

-Similar to `-ResGen` parameter, there is `-TypeGen` parameter that trigger re-generation of type catalog.
+Similar to `-ResGen` parameter, there is `-TypeGen` parameter that triggers re-generation of type catalog.

 Why did `Start-PSBuild` tell me to update `dotnet`?
 ===================================================

 We depend on the latest version of the .NET CLI, as we use the output of `dotnet --info` to determine the current runtime identifier.
 Without this information, our build function can't know where `dotnet` is going to place the build artifacts.

 You can automatically install this using `Start-PSBootstrap`.

 **However, you must first manually uninstall other versions of the CLI.**

-If you have installed via any of the following means:
+If you have installed by using any of the following means:

 - MSI
 - `exe`